Deformed solutions of the Yang-Baxter equation associated to dual weak braces: Introduction

-for all $a,b\in S$ (see \cite[Theorem 11]{CaMaMiSt22}).
+for all $a,b\in S$, that is close to be bijective (see \cite[Theorem 11]{CaMaMiSt22}).
 In the particular case of skew braces, such a map $r$ is bijective and non-degenerate.
 Moreover, $r$ is involutive, i.e., $r^2=\id_{S \times S}$, if and only if $S$ is a brace.
+In addition, if $S$ is dual, the solution $r$ is the strong semilattice of the solutions $\{r_\alpha\}_{\alpha\in Y}$, where $r_\alpha$ is exactly the solution associated to each skew brace $B_\alpha$, which compose $S$ (see \cite[Theorem 4.1]{CCoSt21} and \cite[Proposition 2.4]{CaMaSt24}).

-Up to here, it was not known that there were other solutions that can be systematically constructed from skew braces.
-The paper \cite{DoRy22x} has shed new light on the study of solutions in that sense.
-Indeed, the authors proved the existence of several solutions coming from skew braces that can be obtained by deforming the map $r$.
-In their work, one can also find the first hint that the two-sided skew braces are crucial in such an investigation.
+The paper \cite{DoRy22x} presents a way to assign a new ``deformed" solution to particular elements of skew braces.
+In the case of the identity element, we get the usual solution $r$ associated to a skew brace.
+The main motivation to study this family of maps lies in the fact that if one considers a finite skew brace, its identity, and another element giving rise to a deformed solution.
+In \cite{DoRy22x}, one can also find the first hint that the two-sided skew braces are crucial in such an investigation.
 Recall that a skew brace $(S,+, \circ)$ is \emph{two-sided} if $ \left(a + b\right)\circ c = a\circ c - c + b\circ c $ holds, for all $a,b,c\in S$ (see \cite[Definition 2.15]{CeSmVe19}).

-In this paper, we describe this class of deformed solutions directly in the context of dual weak braces.
-To this end, in the third section, we introduce and investigate the \emph{right distributor} of a dual weak brace $(S, +, \circ)$, namely
+In this paper, we extend and describe this class of solutions directly in the context of dual weak braces.
+To this end, in the third section, we introduce and investigate the \emph{(right) distributor} of a dual weak brace $(S, +, \circ)$, namely, the set